Voigtländer Apo-Lanthar 50mm f/2 for Z-Mount Review on the Nikon Zf

 Weight: 12.2 oz, 347 g

-The aperture rings are equally as nice.
-On the Z-Mount version, it is clickable in thirds of stop and half stops on the M-Mount version.
+The aperture rings are equally as lovely.
+On the Z-mount version, it is clickable in thirds of a stop, while on the M-mount version, it is clickable in half-stops.

-I prefer the ergonomics of the Z-Mount version on the Nikon Zf.
-For one, you don’t have to use an adapter and the slightly beefier design makes for better camera/lens balance and grip.
+I prefer the ergonomics of the Z-mount version on the Nikon Zf.
+For one, you don’t have to use an adapter, and the slightly beefier design provides better camera and lens balance and grip.

 In Action